 - Rust & Corrosion Inhibitors – Shield metal components from moisture and acids.

 Re-refined oil undergoes extensive processing, including distillation and dehydration, to remove all contaminants.
-The process eliminates used additives, leaving behind a purified base oil.
-This base oil is then blended with fresh additives to create new, high-quality lubricants that meet API standards.
-Unfortunately, high-standard re-refining facilities are scarce in the Middle East, leading to lower-grade recycled oils in the region.
+The purified base oil is then blended with fresh additives to create new, high-quality lubricants that meet API standards.

 - Appearance: Virgin oil is clear and consistent.